 This has to do with the form or structure of the fish.
 There are two categories in this class

-(a) Nature of bone: Fishes can be classified according to the nature of body
+(a) Nature of bone: Fishes can be classified according to the nature of the body

-(i) Bony fishes; These posses bony skeletons or hard bones.
-Examples include Tilapia, mudfish, catfish.
+(i) Bony fishes; These possess bony skeletons or hard bones.
+Examples include Tilapia, mudfish, and catfish.

 (ii) Cartilaginous fishes: These possess solid bones or what is called cartilage (Biscuit bone).
-Examples include shark; dogfish.
+Examples include sharks; dogfish.

 (b) Nature of body covering: Based on this, fishes can be classified into:

-(i) Scaly fishes: These have their body, parts of their head and tail covered by scales which overlap, pointing towards the tail end of the fish.
-Example is the tilapia galilaeus
+(i) Scaly fishes: These have their body, parts of their head and tails covered by scales which overlap, pointing towards the tail end of the fish.
+An example is the tilapia galilaeus

 There are many other organisms that live in water2.
-Molluscs such as river snail, periwinkle, oyster.
-They usually covered with shell and these shells serve some useful purposes to man, in addition to their meat.
+Molluscs such as river snails, periwinkle, and oyster.
+They are usually covered with shells and these shells serve some useful purposes to man, in addition to their meat.

-3. Reptiles such as river snake, turtles, etc.
+3. Reptiles such as river snakes, turtles, etc.